FAQs

 Relay:

 Your race number must be worn on the front of your vest or T-shirt.
-The first stage and last stage runners must wear the race number containing the computer chip.
+The first stage and last stage runners must wear the race number containing the timing chip.

 Team members must ‘touch hands’ at each change over.

-If you do not have four runners you can still compete.
+If you do not have four runners you can still compete, but must have a minimum of 2 runners.

-Relay changeover points and reporting times will be available in the race pack.All the change overs will be sign posted.
+Relay changeover points are detailed below but will also be in the Event guide.All the change overs will be sign posted with teardrop flags.

-The relay is restricted to people aged 17 and over.
+The relay is restricted to people aged 17 and over (on race day).

 Walk:

-The walk will start outside Boots in the city centre, Hanley.
-The course follows a well-marshalled route and finishes back in the city centre near the Sir Stanley Matthews statue.
+The walk starts and finishes in the city centre and follows a well-marshalled route.
 Make sure you know the route and take a drink with you.
 You must not walk on the road until the leading runners pass you.
 The half marathon walk is restricted to people aged 17 and over.

 Mile markers: